 Friday, April 26

 20 episodes edited.
-Sent the rest of episodes for editing on Upwork.
+Sent the rest of the episodes for editing on Upwork.
 Approved the podcast cover art after three iterations and some feedback from a few people.

 Sunday, April 28